AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 };
 ```

-I've added an extra 10 pixels padding from the line, but this could also be a parameter.
-Let's group the line and the text together, so they can be moved around as a single entity.
+An extra 10 pixels padding from the line has been added, but this could also be a parameter.
+Let's group the line and the text together to move them around as a single entity.
 The `Editor` class provides a [`createGroup()`](/references/document-sandbox/document-apis/classes/Editor.md#creategroup) method, which returns a [`GroupNode`](/references/document-sandbox/document-apis/classes/GroupNode.md) instance.
-The `GroupNode` class provides a `children` property: we can `append()` both the line and the text to it.
+The `GroupNode` class provides a `children` property: you can `append()` both the line and the text to it.

 ```js
 // ...